cfss-old/fa18_hw01/README.md

 # hw01
-##Repository for homework 01
+Repository for homework 01

 To prepare this following homework assignment, I first needed to create a readme file that was cloned in order to link R Studio to my repository.
-After formating the below text using the appropriate syntax, I committed these changes, and added them to my repository via R.
+After formating the below text using the appropriate syntax, I double checked that I forked the repository for homework 1, I committed the text I wrote in R script, and selected the push button to add this text and image to my repository via R.

-# <**About me**> tag
+<**About me**>
 I am a PhD graduate student at the University of Chicago studying political science.
 I am interested in the following topics:

 * Gender